Explore Christ’s first advent and consider how his role and mission still encourages Christians today.

 "Glory to the newborn King!"

-This week’s carol reminds us that the explosion of joy at Christ’s coming affects all of creation, not just us humans:
+This week’s carol reminds us that the explosion of joy at Christ’s coming affects all of creation:

 Joy to the world!
 The Lord is come: